-According to AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.
-Applicant served honorably as a linguist for five years.
-However, the record lacks information to support a finding that he would resolve any conflicts of interest in favor of the United States.
+According to AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
-Overall, the record evidence leaves me with doubts as to Applicant's suitability for a security clearance.
-He failed to meet his burden to mitigate the security concerns arising under the guideline for Foreign Influence.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility, and suitability for a security clearance.
+He has not met his burden to mitigate the security concerns arising under the guideline for Foreign Influence.